Lowgold: History

 Symons along with his cousin Jon Gilbert, who had helped save the band from bankruptcy, formed independent record label Dedtedrecords to release the anthology set Keep Music Miserable in October 2005, which saw the band release everything they had recorded.
 As far as the band were concerned, they were going nowhere and the band was unable to function.

 Ford continued to write, but had no intention of letting anyone else hear anything until the death of manager Martin Gilks in April 2006 which saw the band reunite to play at his funeral.
 After Symons heard the demos Ford had recorded, the band started demoing new material in early 2007 and released Promise Lands, their fourth studio album on 31 March 2008 through Goldhawk Recordings/Cooking Vinyl.
 Ford described the album as "a very sad record.
 There are bits of it that are quite raw, bits of it that are quite difficult to listen to for the same reason they were quite hard to write.
 It’s probably the most personal thing that we’ve done".
+The band undertook a short UK tour in March/April 2008 to promote the album.
+A second short tour planned for later in the year was cancelled.

-The future of Lowgold is currently uncertain, though an announcement from the band in August 2009 that they were busy raising children also included confirmation of their plans to continue as of 2023 they have yet to perform live or release new material.
+Addressing questions regarding the tour cancellation and prolonged radio silence, in August 2009 the band stated in a social media post that they were busy raising children, and also claimed that they intended to continue.
+However, that was to be the last communication from the band and as of 2025 they have yet to release new material or perform live again.

-Post-non-split
+In 2021, the band's debut EP and first 2 albums were re-issued to streaming and download websites.

+Post-split

 Willey played with Brighton-based Good Morning, Captain and instrumental band -a+M who morphed into Lamp and are signed to independent label Lancashire and Somerset.
-He currently works as a Doctoral College manager at University of Brighton.
+He then worked as a Doctoral College manager at University of Brighton.

 Symons went on to forge a career in music marketing, working at Sanctuary, Rough Trade Records as well as setting up his own company Band2Market.

-Ford reportedly continues to write songs and was the author of a number of now defunct satirical blogs, including Misanthrobs, I am Bono (you're not), World Of Worksports and Dick Cheney - The Retirement Years.
-He also writes for Sabotage Times and surrealfootball.com.
+Ford was the author of a number of now defunct satirical blogs, including Misanthrobs, I am Bono (you're not), World Of Worksports and Dick Cheney - The Retirement Years.
+He also wrote articles for Sabotage Times and surrealfootball.com.
 In 2013, Ford uploaded a solo demo of a new song "Back To Zero" on SoundCloud.